1NF1N18Y/Points-Masternodes/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package mergexd/mergex-qt for Debian-based Linux systems.
-If you compile mergexd/mergex-qt yourself, there are some useful files here.
+This directory contains files used to package pointsd/points-qt for Debian-based Linux systems.
+If you compile pointsd/points-qt yourself, there are some useful files here.

-## mergex: URI support ##
+## points: URI support ##

-mergex-qt.desktop  (Gnome / Open Desktop)
+points-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install mergex-qt.desktop
+	sudo desktop-file-install points-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your mergex-qt binary to `/usr/bin` and the `../../share/pixmaps/mergex128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your points-qt binary to `/usr/bin` and the `../../share/pixmaps/points128.png` to `/usr/share/pixmaps`

-mergex-qt.protocol (KDE)
+points-qt.protocol (KDE)